 This policy item is used to match the XRF RSENAME to the IMS subsystems with which it is associated.
 These entries are linked to SYS entries.
-For more information, refer to "More about Policy Item IMS RESOURCE NAMES."
+For more information, refer to "IMS RESOURCE NAMES Policy Item."

+IMS RESOURCE NAMES Policy Item

-More about Policy Item IMS RESOURCE NAMES: The IMS Resource names panel is displayed if you select policy item IMS RESOURCE NAMES from the Policy Selection panel for IMS Resource names shown in Figure 190.
+The IMS Resource names panel is displayed if you select policy item IMS RESOURCE NAMES from the Policy Selection panel for IMS Resource names shown in Figure 191 on page 253.
 Use this panel to define IMS resource names.
 Such an IMS resource name should be coded for each XRF IMS complex defined, to match the XRF RSENAME to the IMS subsystems with which it is associated.
-For more information on IMS resource names refer to System Automation for z/OS IMS Automation Programmer's Reference and Operator's Guide for the description of the IMSRESNM keyword.
+For more information on IMS resource names refer to IBM Tivoli System Automation for z/OS IMS Automation Programmer's Reference and Operator's Guide for the description of the IMSRESNM keyword.